List of MPs standing down at General Election

 Conservative MPs account for the majority of members not seeking re-election.

-Here is a list of the 116 MPs who have so far announced they are standing down ahead of the General Election on July 4, as of 10.30am on May 24.
+Here is a list of the 127 MPs who have announced they are standing down ahead of the General Election on July 4, as of 10am on May 28.

+The record for the total number of MPs standing down at an election is 149, which was set in 2010.

-The MPs are listed alphabetically by party.
-All majorities are for the 2019 general election.
+The list has been compiled by the PA news agency.
+MPs are listed alphabetically by party and all majorities are for the 2019 general election.

 – Adam Afriyie, Windsor (MP since 2005; majority 20,079)